 Dawn is a retired paramedic of 27 years with the Chicago Fire Department with over 30 years of experience in EMS service including 2 years teaching at the Chicago EMS Fire Academy.
 She graduated with a M.A. in Counseling Psychology from the Chicago School of Professional Psychology with a concentration in Trauma and Crisis Intervention.

-Dawn’s career as a paramedic has not only fostered a motivation and devotion in working with the first responder population, but she advocates for first responder mental health and physical well-being.
+Dawn’s career as a paramedic has not only fostered a motivation and devotion in working with the first responder and veteran community, but she advocates for first responder mental health and physical well-being.
 Understanding the complexities and challenges that a first responder regularly encounters, Dawn is able to offer a genuine, empathetic understanding by identifying with the multi-facetted issues and distress that affect personal, occupational, and family life on most every level of a first responder.

 Dawn’s clinical interests are complex trauma and posttraumatic stress disorder.
 She treats distressing symptoms and issues that arise from critical incidents and any unresolved traumatic experiences, such as childhood abuse, sexual assault, and other overwhelming life experiences or life transitions; aging, retirement, divorce, and medical conditions.